Frequently Asked Questions About HISA’S Rules

 If all owners are required to be licensed by a state racing commission, all must register with HISA, and one of the owners must register as the horse’s Designated Owner.
 The Designated Owner will have the ability to share access to the horse’s information with the other owners.
 Owners who are not required to be licensed by a state racing commission are not required to register with HISA.
 If a horse is in training, the Responsible Person is typically the trainer.

-7. Are association members who do not provide care to Covered Horses but are licensed and have access to racetrack backsides and other restricted areas considered to be Covered Persons?
-As examples, is a Racetrack Chaplain or Jockey’s Agent required to be registered?
-Is a horse racing industry association employee required to be registered?
+6. Is a Racetrack employee required to register?
+Are Racetrack employees who do not provide care to Covered Horses but are licensed and have access to racetrack backsides and other restricted areas required to register?

 However, racetrack employees or contractors who do not have access to restricted areas of a racetrack (the stable area or paddock, for example) in the ordinary course of carrying out their duties are exempted from registering.
 This means that if a racetrack employee’s job does not regularly require the employee to access the stable area in the normal course of work, the employee is not required to register.
 A few examples may help illustrate the registration exemption rule.